-For a temporary identification card for EE (Express Enrollment) in BadgerCare Plus or Family Planning Only Services, the provider should check enrollment again in two days or wait one week to submit a claim to ForwardHealth.
-If, after two days, the EVS indicates that the member still is not enrolled, or the claim is denied with an enrollment-related EOB (Explanation of Benefits) code, the provider should contact Provider Services for assistance.
+When a member presents a temporary ID card for EE (Express Enrollment) in BadgerCare Plus or Family Planning Only Services but the member's enrollment is not on file yet in the EVS, the provider should check enrollment again in two days or wait one week to submit a claim to ForwardHealth.
+If, after two days, the EVS indicates that the member still is not enrolled or the claim is denied with an enrollment-related EOB (Explanation of Benefits) code, the provider should contact Provider Services for assistance.

-For a temporary identification card from members who received a real-time eligibility determination, the provider should check enrollment again after the date and time indicated on the ID card, or wait one week to submit a claim to ForwardHealth.
-If, after the date and time indicated on the ID card, the EVS indicates that the member is still not enrolled, or the claim is denied with an enrollment-related EOB code, the provider should contact Provider Services for assistance.
+When a member who received a real-time eligibility determination presents a temporary ID card but the member's enrollment is not on file yet in the EVS, the provider should wait up to one week to submit a claim to ForwardHealth.
+If the claim is denied with an enrollment-related EOB code, the provider should contact Provider Services for assistance.